slavakung/slavakung.github.io/_pages/community.md

 ---

-Additionally, I served as a reviewer (opponent) for more than 20 other theses.
+Additionally, I served as a reviewer (opponent) for more than 20 other theses (including a PhD thesis).